void-linux/void-packages/Manual.md

 - `lib32depends` If this variable is set, dependencies listed here will be used rather than those detected automatically by `xbps-src` and **depends**.
-Please note that dependencies must be specified with version comparators, i.e `lib32depends="foo>=0 blah<2.0"`.
+Please note that dependencies must be specified with version comparators, Example:
+`lib32depends="foo>=0 blah<2.0"`.

 - `lib32disabled` If this variable is set, no 32bit package will be built.

 - `lib32files` Additional files to be added to the **32bit** package.
-This expect absolute paths separated by blanks, i.e `lib32files="/usr/bin/blah /usr/include/blah."`.
+This expect absolute paths separated by blanks, Example: `lib32files="/usr/bin/blah /usr/include/blah."`.

 - `lib32symlinks` Makes a symlink of the target filename stored in the `lib32` directory.
-This expects the basename of the target file, i.e `lib32symlinks="foo"`.
+This expects the basename of the target file, Example: `lib32symlinks="foo"`.

 - `lib32mode` If unset, only shared/static libraries and pkg-config files will be copied to the **32bit** package.
 If set to `full` all files will be copied to the 32bit package, unmodified.